Schweber/hdrop/README.md

 > -f, --floating
 > Spawn as a floating window.
 Standard is top half, full width, no gap.
 Can be adjusted with -g, -h, -p and -w.
 >
+> -F, --focus
+> Changes the default behaviour: focus the specified program's window and switch to its present workspace if necessary.
+Do not hide it, if it's already on the current workspace."
+>
 > -g, --gap
 > If using --floating: specify gap to the screen edge in pixels.
 >